jembi/cameroon-bahmni-config/windows/README.md

          1. The logs directory on the windows server where the Bahmni service will log all events
          1. Service Login - This is the administrative account that was used at the time of installing the VM.
              * *__Note__: When specifying the Username, make sure to enter the prefix .\ in front of the username.
 For example, .\MyUserName*
+4. Once the installation has completed, the service will automatically start the VM.
+This can take up to around 5mins.
+Keep an eye on the logs found in path __*C:\EMR\bahmni\bahmni-service-logs*__

 ### Group Policy (GPO) Editor Configuration Steps
 __*Note*__: *The Bahmni service automatically handles the following group policy requirements.*